Annual tax notices will be mailed May 26, 2017 with a payment due date of June 30, 2017

 Perpetually Affordable Housing (PAH)

 The purpose of collecting the PAH (Perpetually Affordable Housing) contribution is to accumulate capital funds for the purchase of land and construction of PAH units.
-The construction and supply of PAH units is intended to address the affordable housing demand of Canmore residents unable to purchase accommodation on the open market
+The construction and supply of PAH units is intended to address the affordable housing demand of Canmore residents unable to purchase or rent accommodation on the open market.